flaport/torch_eunn/readme.md

 # torch_eunn

-This repository contains a simple pytorch implementation of a Tunable Efficient Unitary Neural Network (EUNN) Cell.
+This repository contains a simple PyTorch implementation of a Tunable Efficient Unitary Neural Network (EUNN) Cell.
 This implementation was based on the tunable EUNN presented in this paper:
 [https://arxiv.org/abs/1612.05231](https://arxiv.org/abs/1612.05231).